son00326/son00326/README.md

-- 👋 Hi, Yong Son
+- 👋 Hi, this is Yong Son
+- Graduated Pennsylvania State University - University Park (class of 2011)
+- Major in Economics.

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...